The critical variational setting for stochastic evolution equations: Preliminaries

 \subsection{Variational setting}

 To start with we recall the variational setting for evolution equations.
-For unexplained details on real and complex interpolation and connections to Hilbert space methods we refer to \cite[Section 5.5.2]{ArendtHandbook}, \cite{CHM15}, and \cite[Section IV.10]{KPS}.
+For unexplained details on real and complex interpolation and connections to Hilbert space methods the reader is referred to \cite[Section 5.5.2]{ArendtHandbook}, \cite{CHM15}, and \cite[Section IV.10]{KPS}.
 The real interpolation method is denoted by $(\cdot, \cdot)_{\theta,2}$ and the complex interpolation method by $[\cdot, \cdot]_{\theta}$ for $\theta\in (0,1)$.
 When interpolating Hilbert spaces, the latter two methods coincide (see \cite[Corollary C.4.2]{Analysis1}).

 In the variational setting for evolution equations one starts with two real Hilbert spaces $(V, (\cdot,\cdot)_V)$ and $(H, (\cdot,\cdot)_H)$ such that $V\hookrightarrow H$, where the embedding is dense and continuous.
-Identifying $H$ with its dual we can define an imbedding $j:H\to V^*$ by setting $\lb v, j h\rb = (v, h)_H$ for $v\in V$ and $h\in H$.
+Identifying $H$ with its dual we can define an imbedding $j:H\to V^*$ by setting $\langle j h,v \rangle = (v, h)_H$ for $v\in V$ and $h\in H$.
 In this way we may view $H$ as a subspace of $V^*$, and one can show that the embedding $H\hookrightarrow V^*$ is dense and continuous.
 Moreover, one can check that $(V^*, V)_{\frac12,2} = [V^*, V]_{\frac12} = H$ (see \cite[Section 5.5.2]{ArendtHandbook}).

 A converse to the above construction can also be done.
 Given Hilbert spaces $V_0$ and $V_1$ such that $V_1\hookrightarrow V_0$, where the embedding is dense and continuous, define another Hilbert space $H$ by setting $H = (V_0,V_1)_{\frac12,2} = [V_0, V_1]_{\frac12}$.
 Let $(\cdot, \cdot)_H$ denote the inner product on $H$.
 Then the embeddings $V_1\hookrightarrow H\hookrightarrow V_0$ are dense and continuous.
 Identifying $H$ with its dual, one can check that $V_1^* = V_0$ isomorphically.